ThrowTheSwitch/Ceedling/docs/BreakingChanges.md

 1. For large or complex projects, expansive header file search path lists can exceed command line maximum lengths on some platforms.
 An enforced, tailored set of search paths helps prevent this problem.
 1. In order to support the desired behavior of `TEST_INCLUDE_PATH()` a concice set of “base” header file search paths is necessary. `:paths` ↳ `:include` is that base list.

 Using 0.32 Ceedling with older project files can lead to errors when generating mocks or compiler errors on finding header files.
-Add all paths to the `:paths` ↳ `:include` project file entry to fix this problem.
+Add all relevant header file search paths to the `:paths` ↳ `:include` project file entry to fix this problem.

 # Format change for `:defines` in the project file